kipparker/responsive-img/README.md

 ## Admin widget

-AdminImageWidget in widgets.py adds a Resizer generated thumbnail to an admin ImageField.
+AdminImageWidget in widgets.py adds a Responsive generated thumbnail to an admin ImageField.

 Import the widget

-    from resizer.widgets import AdminImageWidget
+    from responsive.widgets import AdminImageWidget

 And override it for ImageFields: